Our Vineyard

 Founder

-After taking over from his father David in 2020, Tim and his family have been transforming their small vineyard, with a vision to craft exceptional wines from the Taradale soils.
+After taking over from his father David in 2020, Tim and his family have been transforming their small vineyard, with a vision to craft exceptional wines from Taradale’s soil.